Spyrals-IO/restruct/README.md

 ### Known issues

 #### Macro derivation cant find default value
-For know the macro derived schemas will not contains default values even if they are present in the corresponding case class.
+Currently, the schemas derived using macro will not contains default values even if they are present in the corresponding case class.